joesmall37/Workout-Tracker/README.md

 * [Email](#Email)

 ## Installation
-- Mongooese depenecy was installed for the application
+- Mongooese was installed for the application

 ## Usage